AdobeDocs/campaign-standard.en/help/administration/using/configuring-a-mobile-application-using-sdk-v4.md

 You can now send push notifications to your recipients.

-## Setting up a mobile application in Adobe Campaign
+## Setting up a mobile application in Adobe Campaign {#setting-up-a-mobile-application-in-adobe-campaign}

 To be able to send push notifications with Adobe Campaign, you must configure the mobile application that will receive them.